Free museum entry for New Zealanders and people living in New Zealand

 Naming our wharenui

-The name of our wharenui on Te Marae is Te Hono ki Hawaiki.
+The name of our wharenui on Rongomaraeroa is Te Hono ki Hawaiki.
 This name speaks of the connection to Hawaiki, the place of our spiritual origins.
 Accepting this spiritual idea of Hawaiki enables all people to regard Te Marae as a place for them to stand – a place to which they can belong.

 Guide to Rongomaraeroa in New Zealand Sign Language